 Expectations were high for Podziemski entering his sophomore campaign.
 But he shot just 21.5% from 3 before December 1, leaving him fighting for a spot in the rotation.
 Then, ‘Podz’ found his stroke, going 41.4% from deep the rest of the way, posting career-bests in points (11.7) and effective field goal percentage (53.7%).

-The 22-year-old played his best ball at the most critical times, averaging 17.4 ppg while shooting 48.1% from 3 in April (8 games) as the Warriors battled for playoff position.
+The 22-year-old played his best ball at the most critical times, averaging 17.4 points while shooting 48.1% from 3 in April (8 games) as the Warriors battled for playoff position.
 When the postseason arrived, Podz kept rolling, notably dropping a playoff-high 26 points in a pivotal Game 4 win over Houston, before topping it with 28 in Game 5 against Minnesota.

 Now Podziemski will look to carry that momentum in Year 3 and solidify himself as a consistent scoring option alongside Curry and Butler.